Board of Directors

 Chief Executive

-Joe Harrison has been an NHS acute hospital chief executive for almost ten years.
-He joined Milton Keynes University Hospital in 2013, transforming its record in quality, performance and finances.
-Under his leadership the trust has gained teaching hospital status and pioneered digital advances that have revolutionised patient care and experience.
+Joe Harrison joined Milton Keynes University Hospital in 2013, turning around the hospital’s quality, performance and finances and overseeing the extensive expansion and development of the hospital estate.
+Under his leadership MKUH has gained teaching hospital status and pioneered digital advances that have transformed patient care and experience.
+Alongside this, Joe has delivered wide-ranging initiatives to improve the working lives of the thousands of people who work at MKUH.

 John Blakesley